TomBruns/HFSchedulerService/PlugInsStaging/ReadMe.txt

 In the real world all of the appropriate folders and assys would be copied there are deployment time

-In this POC, run these commands (inthis order) in each plug-in project folder
+In this POC, run these commands (in this order) in each plug-in project folder
 1. dotnet publish --runtime win-x64 --self-contained true

 2. dotnet build -target:CopyToStaging